-Redevelopment of the existing Vaughan Mills Mall located in Area 4, as shown on Schedule A, beyond the level of development prescribed by Policy 3.6.5 in Part B of this Plan, shall require the approval of a Tertiary Plan, by way of an official plan amendment.
-The Tertiary Plan application will address the matters set out in Policies 10.1.1.3 and 10.1.1.4 of VOP 2010 and shall constitute a complete application to the satisfaction of the City of Vaughan.
-The following matters are considered to be a priority in the preparation of the Tertiary Plan:
+Development within the Vaughan Mills Centre Business District for Blocks 11-17 will require a Block Plan.
+The Block Plan application will address the matters set out in Policies 10.1.1.15 of VOP 2010 and shall constitute a complete application to the satisfaction of the City of Vaughan.
+In addition to the Block Plan requirements of VOP 2010, the following matters are considered to be a priority for development in the Vaughan Mills Centre Business District: